bufbuild/protobuf-es/MANUAL.md

 }
 ```

-Registries can be composed with the `createRegistry` function.
+Registries can be composed with the `createRegistry` function:

 ```typescript
 import { createRegistry } from "@bufbuild/protobuf";